-Herbs For Kidney Infection
+Kidney Herbs for Infection

 Herbs used for kidney infection and kidney stone treatment are often diuretic, increasing the flow of urine to wash out toxins.
 They are often blended with demulcents that coat the urinary lining and promote tissue healing.
 When you drink herbal teas, you get the full benefit of these diuretic and antibacterial herbal properties, while naturally increasing your fluid intake.

 Kitchen Helpers Although we tend to think of the artichoke and parsley only in terms of how they taste, these medicinal foods are also used to treat kidney diseases and protein in the urine.
 Parsley is chiefly used in herbal medicine for its diuretic properties, a strong decoction of the root being of great service in gravel, stone, and jaundice.
 (Grieve, Maud)

 - Steven Foster and Yue chongxi.
 "Herbal Emissaries" Healing Arts Press, (1992) TCM practitioners use eleuthero for lower back or kidney pain, and deficiency of yang in the kidney or spleen